 Event API: Generated code in our tool provides APIs for environment code to invoke operations or send data signals to reactive classes.
 The invocations and sending will automatically fire events for state ma- chines to process.

-Concurrency: Concurrency aspects in state ma- chines including doActivity of states, orthogonal re- gions, event detection, and event queue manage- ment are executed at runtime in generated code using threads.
+Concurrency: Concurrency aspects in state ma- chines including doActivity of states, orthogonal re- gions, event detection, and event queue manage- ment are handled by the execution of multiple threads.
 Currently, we use POSIX threads for concur- rency.

 4CONCURRENCY